 - after entering Australia, have no limit on the number of times they can travel in and out of Australia, while their visa remains valid.

 There are several requirements that prospective visa applicants must meet to be granted a visa.
 These include:

 - a demonstrated minimum English language ability (some exemptions apply)

 - skills and experience necessary to perform the nominated occupation (a skills assessment may be required)

 - adequate health insurance must be arranged for the period of stay in Australia

 - genuine intention must be shown to perform the nominated occupation

 - standard visa requirements such as character and health checks together with a declaration concerning Australian values and laws must be met.

-A complete information booklet on the subclass 457 visa program is available.
+A complete information booklet on the subclass 457 visa programme is available.

-The subclass 457 visa program website has more detailed information about the program.
+The subclass 457 visa programme website has more detailed information about the programme.
 This includes the process of applying for sponsorship, nomination and visa application through the eVisa system.